 - Spray Adhesive*

-- Chalk Paint (I have a DIY recipe that is great) I mixed a flat white, & Behr paints color “Night Club.”
+- White and Black Chalk or Milk Paint (I have a great DIY recipe) I mixed a flat white, & Behr paints color “Night Club.”

 - Scissors*